chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_helper_windows_platform.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A recipe can define specific behaviors for specific |windows| platform versions.
-To enable a series of helper methods that can be used to determine the platform version, add the following to the recipe:
+A recipe can define specific behaviors for specific |windows| platform versions by using a series of helper methods.
+To enable these helper methods, add the following to the recipe:

 .. code-block:: ruby